 Be adventurous on the calm waters

-Most hotels and airbnbs have items for water activities, such as kayaking, stand up paddleboarding (SUP) and snorkel gear.
-The ocean waters here are very calm so taking a kayak out is quite easy.
+Stand up paddleboarding, kayaks and snorkeling are all fun water activities you can partake in.
+Most hotels and Airbnb’s have these items for water activities for free!
+The ocean waters in Placencia are very calm so taking a kayak out is quite easy.

 Enjoy Happy Hour at Tipsy Tuna

 This eclectic restaurant and bar is typically filled with local expats and long term visitors.
 While we typically like to enjoy authentic restaurants of the places we visited, we stopped in due to a recommendation.
 We loved this place because everyone there was welcoming and had wonderful conversations with so many people.

 There are so many colorful shops in Placencia, that window shopping can be great fun.

 This Belizean gem creates delicious gelato (surprising because gelato is a traditional Italian dessert so finding it so far from Italy that tastes so great is a wonderful treat!)
 Tutti Frutti’s flavors are made fresh each day and a must have when in Placencia.

 Experience Mayan history via cave tours

 Check out my blog post about caving tour options that Belize offers.
 If your trip to Belize involves only Placencia than you won’t want to miss the opportunity to explore ancient caves.
 There are plenty of tours that can pick up guests in Placencia town to experience the jungle.

 Belize has quite a few marine preserves to help protect the wildlife and reef, and Silk Cayes is a must-visit location.
 The boat ride to get here is about an hour from Placencia.

 The preserve consists of three islands, although you will snorkel only one of them.
 The main island has a simple grill and restroom for tour groups coming here, but rest assured Belizeans have made sure to maintain this place’s natural beauty and do an incredible job bringing reusable tableware and cleaning up any garbage.